 - You have the option to renew your coverage when your term ends.

 Once your term ends, you can either renew your policy or convert to a permanent policy if you’re younger than 70.

 Universal life is a permanent policy, offering lifelong coverage as long as you keep paying your premiums.
 The major difference between universal life and other permanent policies is that the payments are flexible.

 Like term life, universal life offers a tax-free death benefit.
 However, it’s more of an investment.
 A portion of each premium is invested to give your policy a cash value.
 Once you build up sufficient savings, you can tap into your policy during your lifetime.

-What you should know about universal life
+What should I know about universal life?

 - You can adjust your premiums.

 As your life changes, you can change your premiums.
 And once you’ve accumulated cash value, you can use it to pay your premium.
 However, this adjusts the amount of death benefits your beneficiaries will receive.

 Unlike term life insurance, universal life premiums can rise over time.